adw1n/audio-gallery/README.md

 Support for mp3 file format and arbitrary sampling frequency might be added in the future.
 As far as multiple channels go, I doubt it.

+### Browser support
+Full support:
+* desktop: firefox, chrome, opera, chromium
+* mobile: chrome

+Partial support - everything works, but the instantaneous spectrum is not refreshed during the audio play (instead the spectrum for the whole audio file is taken):
+* the rest of the browsers

 ### DEPLOYMENT:
 You need to have `docker` and `docker-compose` installed.
-After you have installed them, run these commands:
+After you have installed them, run those commands:
 ```bash
 sudo mkdir -p /opt/audio-gallery/logs /opt/audio-gallery/static /opt/audio-gallery/media /opt/audio-gallery/database
 git clone https://github.com/adw1n/audio-gallery